biaoyanf/biaoyanf.github.io/_publications/eacl2021-chemu-ref.md

 date: 2021-04-19
 venue: 'Proceedings of the 16th Conference of the European Chapter of the Association for Computational Linguistics: Main Volume'
 paperurl: 'https://aclanthology.org/2021.eacl-main.116.pdf'
-citation: '<b> Biaoyan Fang </b>, Christian Druckenbrodt, Saber A Akhondi, Jiayuan He, Timothy Baldwin, Karin Verspoor (2021) <a href='http://biaoaynf.github.io/files/papers/eacl2021-chemu-ref.pdf'><u>ChEMU-Ref: A Corpus for Modeling Anaphora Resolution in the Chemical Domain</u></a>.
+citation: '<b> Biaoyan Fang </b>, Christian Druckenbrodt, Saber A Akhondi, Jiayuan He, Timothy Baldwin, Karin Verspoor (2021) ChEMU-Ref: A Corpus for Modeling Anaphora Resolution in the Chemical Domain</u>.
 In <i>Proceedings of the 16th Conference of the European Chapter of the Association for Computational Linguistics/i>, virtual conference, pp. 1362–1375.'
 ---

 <!-- ---